-Criteria: The City prepares its budget in accordance with the Oklahoma Municipal Budget several departments within the City exceeded their appropriations.
+Criteria: The City prepares its budget in accordance with the Oklahoma Municipal Budget control.

 Act of 1979.
 As part of compliance with that budget act, the City prepares and administers its budget at the department level.
-This is the City's legal level of departments during the budget year 2021-2022.
+This is the City's legal level of the General Government department within the City exceeded its appropriations.

-Condition: As reported in the notes to financial statements, the amount of expenditures of
+Condition: As reported in the notes to financial statements, the amount of expenditures of department during the budget year 2022-2023.

-Cause: The City expended more than the amounts appropriated to these specific
+Cause: The City expended more than the amounts appropriated to this specific